How to Restrict Products By Customer Group in Magento 2?

 It’s the quality of customer relationships that determines your development speed and sustainability over a long period of time.
 The loyalty of customers and wholesalers is the most valuable competitive advantage a company can gain.

-Give the prior access to only wholesalers or the brand’s loyalty fan for products that are on deep discounts or sold with wholesales
+Give prior access to only wholesalers or the brand’s loyalty fans for products that are on deep discounts or sold with wholesales

 Create special sales campaigns for loyalty programs that allow loyal groups to early access and make purchases to the brand’s special or limited products

 Only allowed customer groups can access and make purchases to specific products or services of the company.
-This restriction creates a sense of exclusivity for loyal customer groups, thus strengthening the relationship between the business and your valuable customers.
+This restriction creates a sense of exclusivity for loyal customer groups, thus strengthening the relationship between the business and your valuable customer group.

 Better reach to targeted customer groups